Skip to main content

 integer

 Maximum number of orchestration iterations before the agent stops.
-Useful as a safety limit for reasoning mode.
+Useful as a safety limit for agents in reasoning mode.
 Defaults to 100.

 high_performance